jchelly/hdfstream-python/README.md

 ### Reading datasets

-We can read a dataset by indexing the file:
+The file object acts like a dictionary containing HDF5 groups and datasets, so we can read a dataset as follows:
 ```
 # Read all dark matter particle positions in the file
 dm_pos = snap_file["PartType1/Coordinates"][...]